PRX/docs.prx.org/Project-Standards.md

 The following is also required for a web project README.md:
 - Badges for travis, coveralls, code climate, and gemnasium
 - Description
+  - Should include a brief overview of what the application does, and how it fits into the larger PRX architecture.
+Avoid getting into technical specifics - those can come in a different section, or another file entirely.
 - Installation
 - Integrations and/or dependencies
 - Usage